-AHS provides call- and walk-in center services, providing telecom and Customer Relationship Management (CRM) technology to fully support the contact center work at HSRI.
-This includes logging escalations for system related issues and supporting issue resolution efforts, including higher volumes and longer call times related to issues with RIBridges and UAT.
+AHS provides call and walk-in center services, providing telecom and Customer Relationship Management (CRM) technology to fully support the contact center work at HSRI.
+This includes logging escalations for system related issues and supporting issue resolution efforts, including higher volumes and longer call times related to issues with RI Bridges and UAT.
+AHS will continue to provide 4-8 testers.